Basic Plugin Generation and Publishing Process

 will be automatically generated.
 TheInstall.php

-is used to perform certain operations when the plugin is automatically installed and uninstalled.
+is used to perform operations during automatic installation and uninstallation.

-The default operation during installation is to copy the configuration fromvendor/foo/admin/src
+The default operation upon installation is to copy the configurations fromvendor/foo/admin/src

-The removal default operation is to delete the configuration files from theconfig/plugin
+The default operation upon removal is to delete the configuration files from the current project'sconfig/plugin

 You can modifyInstall.php

-to perform some custom operations during the installation and uninstallation of the plugin.
+to perform custom operations during plugin installation and uninstallation.

-- Assuming you already have a GitHub and Packagist account.
+- Assume you already have a GitHub and Packagist account.

-- Create an admin project on GitHub and upload the code.
-Suppose the project URL is
+- Create an admin project on GitHub and upload the code; let's assume the project address is

 to publish a release, such asv1.0.0